 Secondhand smoke is the smoke that is released into the environment as a result of active smoking.
 It includes the smoke from the end of a lit cigarette and the smoke exhaled from the lungs of someone who is smoking.

-Secondhand and thirdhand smoke increase the risk of ill health in babies and children who are exposed to them, as well as to unborn babies when the mother is exposed to secondhand smoke.
+Secondhand and thirdhand smoke increase the risk of ill health in babies, children and even pets who are exposed to them.
+When a mother smokes or is exposed to secondhand smoke it is also very harmful for a child before they are even born.
 When infants and children are exposed to secondhand smoke, it increases their risk of:

 - Sudden infant death syndrome (SIDS) by 2.5 times